TomSeldon/tomseldon.github.io/_posts/2015-10-26-debugging-office-365-add-ins-baby-steps-in-the-right-direction.markdown

 Thankfully, there's another way.
 Enter [weinre](https://people.apache.org/~pmuellr/weinre-docs/latest/Home.html).

-*"weinre is a debugger for web pages, like Firebug (for Firefox) and Web Inspector (for Web Kit-based browsers), except it's designed to work remotely, and in particular, to allow you debug web pages on a mobile device such as a phone."*
+> weinre is a debugger for web pages, like Firebug (for Firefox) and Web Inspector (for Web Kit-based browsers), except it's designed to work remotely, and in particular, to allow you debug web pages on a mobile device such as a phone.

 ![weinre demo]({{ site.url }}/assets/images/weinre-demo.jpg)